 You see, all donors have specific interests and passions.
 Yes, your donors are probably giving to help in the relief of the pandemic.
 I hope they are!
 But, if you’re doing your job by knowing your donor so well that you know exactly what they’ll want to invest in, you’re going to continue to see their giving levels increase.

 So, if you review your portfolio or you see that giving to your organization was either down or limping along at a slow growth rate last year, don’t blame “donor fatigue.”
 This cannot be your scapegoat.
-(Tweet it!)

 Look inward, instead.
 Ask yourself, “What am I doing to cultivate this donor relationship?”
 “Am I inspiring my donor with a compelling need and a believable solution so much so that my donor just has to make an impact?”
-“Am I telling the donor that her giving is making a difference?”
+“Am I telling the donor that their giving is making a difference?”

 Jeff